MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-directory-extensions.md

 1. Browse to the **Attribute mappings** page and try to add the attribute as described earlier in this article.

-## Manually add custom attributes to the schema
+## Manually add directory extensions by editing the schema

 ![Icon for the source tenant.](../../media/common/icons/entra-id-purple.png)<br/>**Source tenant**

-Follow these steps to add custom attributes to the schema by manually editing the schema.
+Follow these steps to manually add directory extensions to the schema by using the schema editor.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) of the source tenant.